mirrexagon/lua-irc-engine/README.md

 ---

 Nearly all callbacks receive a sender table as their first argument after the IRC object.
-These should not be confused with sender functions, discussed in the next section, "Extending the module". -- TODO: put link here
+These should not be confused with sender functions, discussed in the next section, ["Extending the module"](#extending-the-module).

 Sender tables are derived from the message prefix, and are structured like this: